simon-dunk/Database-API/README.md

 # Getting-Started
 ### NOTE
-If this is your first time running this project, refer to the [Dependencies](#dependencies) section for installation of dependencies.
+<span style="color: yellow;">If this is your first time running this project</span>, refer to the [Dependencies](#dependencies) section for installation of dependencies. <span style="color: yellow;">ALSO:</span> Follow the instructions in the [next section](#create-env-file) to create the <span style="color: red;">necessary</span> .env file.

+### Create-env-File
+Create a file named exactly ".env" in the same folder as [server.js](DatabaseAPI/app/server.js) and [populateDB.py](DatabaseAPI/app/populateDB.py), in this case, that is the [app](DatabaseAPI/app) folder.
+In the .env file add the code as follows:

+        PASSWORD=your_password
+        TABLE=dynamodb_table_name

+Replace variable names "your_password" and "dynamodb_table_name" with a custom password and the exact name of your DynamoDB Table respectivly.
+For more details about this process, see [env-Password-and-Database-Reference](#env-password-and-database-reference).

-### Open the project
+### Run-The-Project
+After your .env file has been created and configured as directed and all dependencies are installed, you are ready to run the project.

 * Navigate to the appropriate folder in the repository using:
 ```bash
 cd DatabaseApi/app